Cucurbita: Culinary

+In culture

 Art, music, and literature

 Along with maize and beans, squash has been depicted in the art work of the native peoples of the Americas for at least 2,000 years.
 For example, cucurbits are often represented in Moche ceramics.

 Though native to the western hemisphere, Cucurbita began to spread to other parts of the world after Christopher Columbus's arrival in the New World in 1492.
 Until recently, the earliest known depictions of this genus in Europe was of Cucurbita pepo in De Historia Stirpium Commentarii Insignes in 1542 by the German botanist Leonhart Fuchs, but in 1992, two paintings, one of C. pepo and one of C. maxima, painted between 1515 and 1518, were identified in festoons at Villa Farnesina in Rome.
 Also, in 2001 depictions of this genus were identified in Grandes Heures of Anne of Brittany (Les Grandes Heures d'Anne de Bretagne), a French devotional book, an illuminated manuscript created between 1503 and 1508.
 This book contains an illustration known as Quegourdes de turquie, which was identified by cucurbit specialists as C. pepo subsp. texana in 2006.

 In 1952, Stanley Smith Master, using the pen name Edrich Siebert, wrote "The Marrow Song (Oh what a beauty!)" to a tune in 6/8 time.
 It became a popular hit in Australia in 1973, and was revived by the Wurzels in Britain on their 2003 album Cutler of the West.
 John Greenleaf Whittier wrote a poem entitled The Pumpkin in 1850.
 "The Great Pumpkin" is a fictional holiday figure in the comic strip Peanuts by Charles M. Schulz.